Tom Gegax: Overview

 In 1976, Gegax co-founded Tires Plus, a retail tire business, with Don Gullett.
-Gegax served as chairman and CEO (head coach) of the company and grew the business to 150 stores and $200 million in sales.
-In 2000, as the company’s majority shareholder, Gegax facilitated the sale of Tires Plus to Bridgestone/Firestone and currently serves as chairman emeritus.
+Gegax was chairman and CEO (head coach) of the company and grew the business to 150 stores and $200 million in sales.
+In 2000, as the company’s majority shareholder, Gegax facilitated the sale of Tires Plus to Bridgestone/Firestone and is chairman emeritus.

 Gegax is a best-selling author with books published by HarperCollins and Random House; his management methods have been featured in multiple national newspapers and magazines.
 In 2001, Gegax founded Gegax Advisors to provide consulting and coaching to business owners and high-level executives; he maintains offices in Minneapolis and San Diego.

-Gegax serves as Chairman of The Gramercy Fund, LLP, an angel investment portfolio of early stage companies, as well as his philanthropic venture, Gegax Family Foundation.
+Gegax is Chairman of The Gramercy Fund, LLP, an angel investment portfolio of early stage companies, as well as his philanthropic venture, Gegax Family Foundation.

 Gegax is also the producer of a short documentary called Spark: A Systemic Racism Story, which explores the roots and remedies of systemic racism.